nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 1.3 Rationale
  Before this application was developed, PES BP soldiers had weekly weighing and had to record down their weights on a form kept by their commanders.
 This method was not only time consuming, it was also ineffective in tracking the soldiers' overall fitness levels.
 For instance, if a soldier's weight did not decrease over the weeks, he would be unable to pinpoint the reason why this is so.
- My Fitness Buddy was developed so that soldiers would be able to see the fluctuations in their fitness level through factors such as calorie intake from consumption, calorie output from exercise, and daily weight records.
+ My Fitness Buddy was designed so that soldiers would be able to see the fluctuations in their fitness level through factors such as calorie intake from consumption, calorie output from exercise, and daily weight records.
 Those records would be available by day and can even be viewed as  a graph.
  We hope that through the use of this application, soldiers can take charge of their own fitness and achieve the results they strive for.

 --------------------------------------------------------------------------------------------------------------------